 Commissioners and outside partners would all like to see more connection to services for youth and families who do come into contact with the system, both more access to existing services as well as an expansion of services.
-More progressive practices lead to fewer incarcerated youth and youth spending less time incarcerated, which there is strong consensus is a good thing.
-However, that also means that delivery of services for youth needs to shift more to communities.
+More progressive practices lead to fewer incarcerated youth and youth spending less time incarcerated, and even more so in 2020 during the COVID-19 pandemic, and there is strong consensus that less incarceration is a good thing.
+However, it also means that delivery of services for youth needs to shift more to communities.
 Delivery of services is easier when youth are a captive audience in an institution, but harder when youth live in their communities.
 Stakeholders said that in order to enable that shift, they need to reduce the caseload per County employee with more staffing.

-What is working well and not working well with the Commission monthly meetings and projects, more outreach to stakeholders and communities, and some funding for the Commission, so it can bring resources to bear on the issues it proposes to address.
+What is working well and not working well with the Commission some funding for the Commission, so it can bring resources to bear on the issues it proposes to address.

 Many Commissioners, especially those who have served on the Commission for a number of years, praised the strong engagement and interest in the work by Commissioners.
 Interviewers were told that this is a change from recent years and a positive step.
-That said, Commissioners would like to see more focused and productive
+That said, Commissioners wanted to see more focused and productive monthly meetings and projects, more outreach to stakeholders and communities, and